 The Music Department is one of the University’s most active departments, with many students (both music majors and non-majors) enrolling in music classes, ensembles, and lessons.

-With excellent faculty and first-rate facilities, Wittenberg has been an accredited member of the National Association of Schools of Music (NASM) for more than 90 years.
+With excellent faculty and first-rate facilities, Wittenberg has been an accredited member of the National Association of Schools of Music (NASM) for more than more than 90 years.
 Wittenberg is a small residential college with more Ohio Professors of the Year than any other four-year university in the state!
 Because of our 12:1 faculty-student ratio, you will enjoy small class sizes.

 A double major is common at Wittenberg.
 Recently, students have combined a music major with a major in English, business, psychology, communication, and biology, as well as other disciplines.